Isle of Bute

 Bute Blacksmiths Ltd

-I am a Bute born and bred individual who has lived on this island for 59 years.
-I am a director in a blacksmiths fabrication business which was established forty years ago and now employs 14 people.
-Our work has now developed to the stage that we provide our services throughout the UK.
-Bute Blacksmiths now has a steel stockholding fabrication business in Glasgow.
-I have over the years been involved in local clubs, organisations such as Bute Shinty Club as both player and treasurer, office bearer and Chairperson of Bute Pony and Riding Club and President of Bute Agricultural Society.
-I have also served the Bute community for 32 years as a retained firefighter starting with Strathclyde Fire Brigade and finishing with Scottish Fire and Rescue Service as crew manager.
+For those of you who don't know me I am a director of Bute Blacksmiths who also own a steel stock holders in Glasgow.
+Over the years I have been involved in various local clubs and organisations such as Bute Shinty Club as a player and treasurer, office bearer and chair of Bute Pony and Riding Club, President of Bute Agricultural Society and serving the community for 32 years as a retained fire fighter starting with Strathclyde Fire Brigade and finishing with Scottish Fire and Rescue Service as a crew manager.

 Fergus Murray - Argyll & Bute Council elected Board Member